 An Equinox yoga instructor shares the best moves to loosen up after a long flight.

-While most people can agree that airplane seats are uncomfortable, English says the way you’re forced to hold your body during a flight isn’t the only cause of aches and pains.
-“Being on planes dehydrates tissue, which has implications for tissue glide,” she explains.
+The way you’re forced to hold your body during a flight isn’t the only cause of aches and pains.
+“Being on planes dehydrates tissue, which has implications for tissue glide,” English explains.
 “When our tissues don’t have enough water they tend to ‘gum up’ and stick together, causing tightness, pain, trigger points, lethargy, and less-than-stellar muscle performance for workouts after flying.”

-And, of course, don’t forget to hydrate.
-“Adding electrolyte tablets to water is helpful,” English says.
+First, stay on top of your hydration.
+“Adding electrolyte tablets to water is helpful,” says English.
 “I have clients who travel a lot via planes each week, and they sometimes use IV therapy to rehydrate after flights.”

 The Best Stretches and Yoga Poses for Post-Flight Stiffness